plone/mockup-training/intro.rst

 But wait, despite all of the well sounding hymns to mockup from above, aren't there more established alternatives?

 Well ... yes, there are.
-Mockup grew up in a world were none of these alternatives were in sight.
+Mockup grew up in a world where none of these alternatives were in sight.
 Now we have at least an upcoming Web Components W3C standards draft with concrete implementations (X-Tags, Polymer) and Angular JS Directives.
 Both of them could be used instead of Mockup.